FSZ1X2/EscapeFromCatPaws/README.md

 - Push notification:
   - We added Firebase SDK and used Firebase console to send push notifications to the device that installed our app.

+Resource Reference:
+- All images are made by Zixun Xiang.